Nickchapman3773/Uranium-Fever/README.md

 - `**MOVE**` all five of the downloaded archives into the `C:\Modding\Uranium Fever\downloads` folder. **DO NOT** extract them.

 ## <p align="center"> ![Creating Clean Installs and Backups](https://github.com/user-attachments/assets/b1e3bda9-ded4-410e-b34a-fc6e5a849e8e) </p>
+> [!tip]
+> This process allows for the creation of a completely **SELF-CONTAINED** installation that does not interfere with any other modded installation of Fallout: New Vegas.
+>
 > [!important]
 > These instructions will reference the `game library folder`, which refers to the folder in which Fallout: New Vegas and Fallout 3 are installed.
 >